-The aim of this small scale qualitative project is to understand the factors - both the barriers and enablers - that impact on older adults (75+) access to and experience of digital public services.
+We undertook a rapid review and a small-scale qualitative project to understand the factors - both the barriers and enablers - that impact on older adults (75+) access to and experience of digital public services.

 Digital exclusion affects many people including those on low incomes, those living in social housing, people living with disabilities, people in rural areas, people for whom English is not their first language, as well as other marginalised groups.
 Whilst these factors are important indicators as to who is digitally excluded, age remains the biggest indicator.